medialab/minet/cookbook/twitter_images.md

 #saccageparis filter:images
 ```

-Let's check on Twitter's public search that our query returns what we are actually searching for: [https://twitter.com/search?q=%23saccageparis%20filter%3Aimages&src=typed_query&f=live](https://twitter.com/search?q=%23saccageparis%20filter%3Aimages&src=typed_query&f=live)
+Let's check on Twitter's public search that our query actually returns what we are looking for: [https://twitter.com/search?q=%23saccageparis%20filter%3Aimages&src=typed_query&f=live](https://twitter.com/search?q=%23saccageparis%20filter%3Aimages&src=typed_query&f=live)

-And now we can use minet to scrape those tweets (notice how I am using a `--limit` for the time being because Twitter might return millions of tweets for some queries and for now we just want to make sure our methodology is actually working):
+Now we can give this query to minet in order to scrape those tweets like so:

 ```bash
 minet twitter scrape tweets "#saccageparis filter:images" --limit 500 > tweets.csv
 ```

+Notice how I am using a `--limit` for the time being because Twitter might return millions of tweets for some queries and for now we just want to make sure our methodology is actually working.

 ## Downloading the images

-Now that you have scraped some tweets, you should have a CSV file containing all their relevant metadata.
-In this metadata, you will find, in the `media_urls` column, a list of image urls separated by a `|` like so:
+Now that we have scraped some tweets, we should have a CSV file containing all their relevant metadata.

+In this metadata, we will find, in the `media_urls` column, a list of image urls separated by a `|` like so:

 ```
 https://pbs.twimg.com/media/E03RN41XMAIeA4w.jpg|https://pbs.twimg.com/media/E03RN4uWEAYaSS8.jpg
 ```

-You can now use minet `fetch` command to download them all as fast as possible:
+We can now use minet `fetch` command to download them all as fast as possible:

 ```bash
 minet fetch media_urls tweets.csv \